bytemare/workflows/README.md

 - Dependency graph submission on pull requests so GitHub understands PR-only dependencies.
 - Dependency Review with a strict SPDX allow-list (`allow_spdx`) plus optional warn-only and PR summary comment modes.
 - Optional high-assurance tier (`assurance: high` or `v*` tags) that runs ORT + ScanCode and surfaces rule violations directly in the job summary and annotations.
-You can pass your organization policy repo via `ort_config_repository`.
+Provide a git URL for your ORT policy repo via `ort_config_repository` to enable the job (it is skipped otherwise).

 **Configuration:**